HaxeFoundation/haxe-evolution/proposals/0000-new-getset-syntax.md

     function main()
     {
         var a = new A();
+        var x:X = a;

-        a.property = 20; // Normal field access because of the final modifier without function implementation
+        a.property = 20; // Normal field access because of the final modifier without function implementation x.property = 30; // Function call.
+Maybe the compiler could optimize it sometimes, but it should call the getter instead of direct field access

-        trace(a.property); // Output: 20
+        trace(a.property); // Output: 30
     }
     ```
 * A property can be declared in an `interface`, but it cannot have any implementation, classes that extend that interface must implement the property (As an Autoproperty or as a raw property)